blorente/naylang-documentation/src/object_model.md

 must be flexible enough to allow for both JavaScript-like objects and native types such as booleans, numbers and strings.

+To represent this, a shallow bit wide class hierarchy was used, with an abstract `GraceObject` class at the top and every other type of object implemented as a direct subclass of it.

 ### GraceObject

 For the implementation, a generic `GraceObject` class was created, which defined